-

 To get into action !

 Maximizing lifting space means knowing what influences the lifting height of an overhead crane.
 If you’re faced with this kind of constraint, the first step is to clearly determine your needs.
 This can be done with the assistance of your lifting expert and, in the case of a new building, in collaboration with your structural contractor.
-We invite you to prepare for this collaboration with our article “I need an overhead crane!”
-What information do I need to pass on to my supplier?
+We invite you to prepare for this collaboration with our article Need an overhead crane: Where to start?

 You now know that choosing the right type of overhead crane, girder and hoist is what will enable you to increase your lifting height.
 Premium Industrial Group can support you in your project by determining the applicable options with you.
 Fill in the form at the bottom of the page, and we’ll contact you shortly to help you with your project.